Who are you anyway? Are you even qualified to be looking at any of this?

 Of course that would be making the model on this site even more complicated, when the original point was simplicity.
 It is already so much more complicated than it was in 2008!
 So I'm not sure if I actually even want to do that.

-However, if you are someone who has some knowlege of ways to do this and wants to give me some advice, drop me a note!
+However, if you are someone who has some knowledge of ways to do this and wants to give me some advice, drop me a note!
+I would LOVE to do something better.

 Why are you doing delegate tracking in addition to the electoral college stuff?